 Police and Crime Panel

-Merseyside's Police Commissioner is today (8th July) meeting with the body which supports and scrutinises her work, the Police and Crime Panel today.
+Merseyside's Police Commissioner is today meeting with the body which supports and scrutinises her work, the Police and Crime Panel today.

 Emily Spurrell meets six times a year with the Panel.
-They support the Police Commissioner in her work, while holding responsibility for overseeing her work and making sure she is holding the Chief Constable to account.
+They support the Police Commissioner, while holding responsibility for overseeing her work and making sure she is holding the Chief Constable to account.

-Police and Crime Panel meetings are always open to the public and you are welcome to attend.
+Police and Crime Panel meetings are always open to the public.

 You can also watch the meeting live.
-The link to live-stream the meeting is available at - Agenda for Merseyside Police and Crime Panel on Thursday, 8th July, 2021, 11.00 am - Knowsley Council - simply clink the 'View the Webcast' button.
+The link to live-stream the meeting is available at - Agenda for Merseyside Police and Crime Panel on Thursday, 17th March, 2022, 11.00 am - Knowsley Council - simply clink the 'View the Webcast' button.